WHAT IS POST TRAUMATIC STRESS DISORDER?

 Medication for PTSD Treatment

-After weeks or even months of flashbacks and nightmares, people with PTSD often end up feeling ‘drained’ and powerless.
+After weeks or even months of flashbacks and nightmares, people with post-traumatic stress disorder often end up feeling ‘drained’ and powerless.
 To avoid a tragic outcome, psychiatrists often recommend hospitalization and drug therapy.

 Psychotherapy for PTSD

-For people with PTSD, therapy represents a safe space where they can explore and relive a traumatic experience.
+For people with this disorder, therapy represents a safe space where they can explore and relive a traumatic experience.

-Under the careful guidance of a licensed therapist, those who identify strongly with symptoms brought up in this PTSD test, can learn to overcome past trauma and rediscover the joy of living.
+Under the careful guidance of a licensed therapist, anyone who may be experiencing symptoms of post traumatic stress disorder can learn to overcome past trauma and rediscover the joy of living.

 It’s a relatively slow process that involves gradual exposure to past traumatic events through visualization exercises.